mozilla/stmocli/README.md

 Users will need to upload queries to a temporary re:dash query to preview the results.
 This should be easy to do with a `preview` command.
 It may also be useful to execute queries against presto directly.

+## `start` a new query

+Currently, St. Mocli can only track existing queries.
+We should add a `start` command that will make it easy to start queries from the cli.